DiligentCorp/rc-tech-assessment/diligent-academy-assessments/backend/coding-challenge/README.md

 - `hasBook(book)` - This method should return a boolean if the user has the book borrowed.

-- `return(book library)` - This method should remove the book from the user's borrowed books list, and add the book to the library's available books list.
-It should return a boolean if it could return the book because the user had it borrowed.
+- `return(book, library)` - This method should remove the book from the user's borrowed books list, and add the book to the library's available books list.
+It should return true if the book was successfully returned, and false if the user does not have the book borrowed.

 - `getBookNames()` - This method should return the list of names of the books the user has borrowed.